Find circles using circular Hough transform

 rmin) is less than or equal to 5.

 The radius estimation step is typically faster if you use the (default)

 Both computation methods,

-finding circles in images.
-This approach is used because of its robustness in the presence of
+for finding circles in images.
+This approach is used because of its robustness in the presence

 The CHT is not a rigorously specified algorithm, rather there are a number of different approaches that can be taken in its implementation.
-However, by and large, there are three essential steps which are common to all.
+However, there are three important steps which are common to all approaches.

 Accumulator Array Computation

 Foreground pixels of high gradient are designated as being candidate pixels and are allowed to cast ‘votes’ in the accumulator array.
 In a classical CHT implementation, the candidate pixels vote in pattern around them that forms a full circle of a fixed radius.
 Figure 1a shows an example of a candidate pixel lying on an actual circle (solid circle) and the classical CHT voting pattern (dashed circles) for the candidate pixel.

 Classical CHT Voting Pattern

 The votes of candidate pixels belonging to an image circle tend to accumulate at the accumulator array bin corresponding to the circle’s center.
 Therefore, the circle centers are estimated by detecting the peaks in the accumulator array.
 Figure 1b shows an example of the candidate pixels (solid dots) lying on an actual circle (solid circle), and their voting patterns (dashed circles) which coincide at the center of the actual circle.